-This paranormal romance was published by Brava on March 26, 2013 and has 400 pages.
+paranormal romance that was published by Brava on March 26, 2013 and has 400 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include The Mane Event, The Mane Event, The Mane Squeeze, The Mane Attraction, Beast Behaving Badly, Big Bad Beast, Here Kitty, Kitty!, Hunting Season, Pack Challenge, Go Fetch!, When He Was Bad, Everlasting Bad BoysS, Bear Meets Girl, Howl for It, The Unleashing, The Undoing
+Other books by this author which I have reviewed include The Mane Event, The Mane Event, The Mane Squeeze, The Mane Attraction, Beast Behaving Badly, Big Bad Beast, Here Kitty, Kitty!, Hunting Season, Pack Challenge, Go Fetch!, When He Was Bad, Everlasting Bad BoysS, Bear Meets Girl, Howl for It, The Unleashing, The Undoing

 Eighth in the Pride paranormal romance series revolving around the Smith Pack — family and friends.
 The couple focus in this story is on Ricky Lee Reed and Toni Jean-Louis Parker.